jasny/phpdoc-parser/docs/tags/custom.md

 var_export($annotations);
 ```

-`$process` function will be applyed to parsing `number` tag value.
+`$process` function will be applyed to parsing `@sum` tag value.
+It's also binded to tag instance, so we can use `$this` inside it.
 The result will be

 ```php
 [